supabase/supautils/README.md

 </p>

+Supautils is an extension that secures a PostgreSQL cluster on a cloud environment.

+It's tested to work on PostgreSQL 12, 13, 14 and 15.

 ## Installation

-Tested to work on PostgreSQL 12, 13, 14 and 15.

-## Setup

 Clone this repo and run